 An infection’s impact on the immune system may trigger RA.
+According to

-- the infection triggers the production of new antigens, causing the immune system to become overactive
+- The infection triggers the production of new antigens, causing the immune system to become overactive.

-- the immune system’s response to the infection also attacks some of the body’s functions, in a process called bystander activation
+- The immune system’s response to the infection also attacks some of the body’s functions, in a process called “bystander activation.”

-Infections that may contribute to RA
+Which infections may contribute to RA?